namakala/medication-trend/docs/abstract/abstract.md

 **Background:** Networks have been used in different scientific fields to model complex systems.
-In medicine and epidemiology, drug prescription networks (DPN) have been proposed as a modeling tool for studying the temporal dynamics of medication distribution and consumption within a population.
+In medicine and epidemiology, drug prescription networks (DPN) have been proposed as a modeling tool for studying the temporal dynamics of medication co-prescription within a population.

 **Objectives:**
-Evaluate the structural properties of temporal DPNs that are constructed from the observed daily co-prescriptions between treatments for mental health problems and other drug therapies in a pharmacy dispensing database.
+This study aims to assess the structural characteristics of temporal DPNs, derived from daily co-prescriptions between treatments for mental health conditions and other therapeutic drug classes, as recorded in pharmacy dispensing database.

 **Methods:** For exploratory time series analysis, and network construction, we utilized the IADB.nl database that collects